- General-purpose LLMs struggle with medical coding accuracy, often producing errors without domain-specific support.

 An LLM agent is a specialized AI system designed to perform specific tasks or functions within a larger AI ecosystem.
 These agents are often built on top of foundational LLMs and are trained to handle particular domains or use cases.

-At IMO Health, we formalize mapping and editorial guidelines into prompts to build a chain of thoughts for LLMs when performing medical coding.
-We also instruct the LLM to call upon IMO Health tools and APIs, including natural language processing (NLP) pipelines2 and our normalization solution, IMO Precision Normalize3, when applicable.
+At IMO Health, we formalize mapping and editorial guidelines into prompts to build a chain of thoughts for LLMs when performing medical coding tasks.
+We also instruct the LLM to call upon IMO Health tools and APIs, including NLP pipelinesii and our normalization solution, IMO Precision Normalizeiii, when applicable.
 By using agents, the output becomes explainable, trustworthy, and acceptable to human medical coders, instead of a black box (Figure 3).

 Fine-tuning